top of page

 cover page for one of Roger Bacon's books

-He aims to show in the Opus Majus and subsequent works the connections between spirituality and science.
+He wants to show in the Opus Majus and subsequent works the connections between spirituality and science.
 Through science, he asserts spiritual concepts like "Sapientia" or "Divine Wisdom" can be logically expounded.

 Exploring the natural world with curiosity and wonder can reveal insights beyond traditional knowledge.
 Pursuing "Sapientia" harmoniously combines scientific investigation with spiritual enlightenment.